 Customs procedures for goods arriving in Thailand are similar to those in most other countries.
 An importer must file an entry form, plus other requisite documents (such as a bill of lading, invoice, and packing list) with the Customs Department through an electronic channel called the “Paperless System.”
 For certain goods such as medical devices, pharmaceuticals, food supplements, cosmetics, and chemicals, an import license is required, and duties and VAT are due upon arrival.
 When total duties have yet to be determined or urgent clearance is required, a deposit may be paid.
 Finally, landing and storage charges must be paid before the goods are released.
 Imported goods can also be stored in bonded warehouses.
 Generally, the obligation to pay duties arises at the time of import, whereas stored goods are assessed at the tariff rate in effect on the date of release.

-In addition to import duties handled by the Customs Department, certain import items are also subject to excise tax.
-These include gasoline and products thereof, automobiles (fewer than ten seats), electrical appliances, beverages, perfumes and cosmetics, yachts and vessels for entertainment, lead crystal and other crystals, carpets and other floor covering materials, motorcycles, batteries, marble and granite, liquor, tobacco, and playing cards.
-Excise tax is also imposed on local products in the same categories as well as on certain entertainment service providers such as horse racing grounds and golf facilities.
+In addition to import duties handled by the Customs Department, certain import items are also subject to excise taxes.
+These items include gasoline and products thereof, automobiles (fewer than ten seats), electrical appliances, beverages, perfumes and cosmetics, yachts and vessels for entertainment, lead crystal and other crystals, carpets and other floor covering materials, motorcycles, batteries, marble and granite, liquor, tobacco, and playing cards.
+Excise taxes are also imposed on local products in the same categories as well as on certain entertainment service providers such as horse racing grounds and golf facilities.
 The excise tax is calculated based on the retail price.
-Find more details about excise tax (pdf).